tailhook/vagga/examples/django_alpine/README.rst

       app-freezer:
         setup:
         - !Alpine v3.4
-        - !BuildDeps
+        - &build_deps !BuildDeps ❶
-          - libmemcached-dev ❶
+          - libmemcached-dev ❷
-          - zlib-dev ❶
+          - zlib-dev ❷
         - !Py3Install
           - pip
           - 'Django >=1.9,<1.10'
           - 'dj-database-url >=0.4,<0.5'
           - 'pylibmc >=1.5,<1.6'
-          - 'django-cache-url >=1.0,<1.1' ❷
+          - 'django-cache-url >=1.0,<1.1' ❸
         - !Sh pip freeze > requirements.txt
+      django:
+        environ:
+          DATABASE_URL: sqlite:///db.sqlite3
+        setup:
+        - !Alpine v3.4
+        - *build_deps ❹
+        - !Py3Requirements requirements.txt

+* ❶ -- we used an YAML anchor (``&build_deps``) to avoid repetition of the build dependencies
-* ❶ -- libraries needed to build pylibmc
+* ❷ -- libraries needed to build pylibmc
-* ❷ -- used to configure the cache through an url
+* ❸ -- used to configure the cache through an url
+* ❹ -- the YAML alias ``*build_deps`` references the anchor declared in the ``app-freezer`` container, so we don't need to repeat the build dependencies on both containers

 And rebuild the container::